EBISPOT/zooma/README.md

  internal Solr interface at http://localhost:8983/

+To stop docker containers from running:

+`docker-compose down`

  To load data to the application in the container:
  - Edit the application.properties.example file in zooma-csv-loader
  - Rename it to application.properties
  - Run `mvn package` again
  - Run `java -jar zooma-csv-loader-<version>.jar` from the target directory of zooma-csv-loader while the container is running

+ # Persist Data

+ If you want the data that you load to persist, edit the `docker-compose.yml` file and uncomment the lines showed below in solr, mongo and neo4j services respectively, and the data will be saved in the paths specified.

+solr:

+`#- ./zooma-solr/src/main/sample_data/data/:/home/mysolrhome/annotation/data/`

+mongo:

+`#volumes:`

+`#- ./zooma-mongo/src/main/sample_data:/data/db`

+neo4j:

+`#volumes:`

+` #- ./zooma-neo4j/src/main/sample_data:/data`

+ If you stop docker and re-run it with the volumes loaded, you need go to edit the `docker-compose.yml` file and from the zooma-neo4j service comment out the

+ `- spring.data.neo4j.indexes.auto=assert` line and

+ un-comment the `- spring.data.neo4j.indexes.auto=none` line.